datacompboy/sqeeel/README.md

   crashing the whole database server process with all other currently running queries. \
   Report: ...

+Note: PostgreSQL does not treat these as security issues, as they are not the data controlled, and the queries assumed to be safe for their engine; hence reported via public channel.

 ### CockroachDB

 Just a few cases with same effect but different crash sources: